Africa Is Suffering A Silent Crisis Of Stroke

 To that end, Sarfo recommends at-risk people eat more leafy green vegetables, stop smoking, exercise more and, of course, take their blood pressure medicine as prescribed.
 He and his fellow researchers are developing a smartphone app for people with hypertension that can read their blood pressure and send reminders to take their pills.

-Agyemang says he's learned his lesson and is working hard on his rehab regimen so he can get back on stage.
+Agyemang says he has learned his lesson and is working hard on his rehab regimen so he can get back onstage.

 "I'm rehearsing," he says.
 "I have a passion for singing, so I want to continue once I recover."